xsuve/meetlinks/README.md

 `2021 Series`
-# MeetLinks - Add Google Meet Links to each Google Classroom box.
+# MeetLinks - Add Google Meet Links to each Google Classroom box
 MeetLinks is a Google Chrome Extension which will render Google Meet links for each classroom you joined on Google Classroom.
 Links may differ from course, project or laboratory links.
 I developed this one to solve my own problem with finding each Google Meet link for each course or laboratory.

 ### Usage